Gamma Knife Surgery

 The stereotactic concept of directing beams of X-rays into the brain was used surgically for the first time in 1951 and the first Leskell Gamma Knife prototype for clinical research was introduced in 1968.
 In the 1980’s, the first commercial deliveries of Leskell Gamma Knife systems were made.
 The unsurpassed clinical effectiveness of the treatments conducted saw a dramatic increase in the number of publications and it soon became the worldwide gold standard for stereotactic brain surgery.

-The number of patients to undergo Gamma Knife surgery has risen from about 7,000 patients in 1991 to in excess of half a million today.
+The number of patients to undergo Gamma Knife surgery has risen from about 7,000 patients in 1991 to over one million today with some 80,000 patient treated annually.
 Statistics on indications treated can be found here.
-Correspondingly, the number of units installed globally now exceeds 250 centres.
+Correspondingly, the number of units installed globally now exceeds nearly 300 centres.
 Thousands of peer reviewed articles have been published providing strong evidence on the clinical effectiveness of Gamma Knife surgery for a number of indications.
 It is also evident that it is a cost effective treatment as compared to other treatment modalities offering opportunities to the NHS, currently facing an unprecedented financial challenge, to contribute to efficiency gains and improved patient experience and outcomes.

 With very few exceptions, Gamma Knife surgery is given on a single occasion and without general anesthesia.
 After Gamma Knife surgery the patient normally leaves the hospital on the same day or the day after.
 During the procedure, some 200 radiation beams from cobalt-60 sources converge with high accuracy on the target.
 Each individual beam has low intensity and therefore does not affect the tissue through which it passes on its way to the target.
 The beams converge in an isocentre where the cumulative radiation intensity becomes extremely high.